ZhenkunLi/zhenkunli.github.io/README.md

 ## Future

-- Hopefully, I will pursue a M. Sc. in computer science in the future(maybe in 4-5 years if everything goes well in my PhD period).
+- Hopefully, I will pursue a M. Sc. in computer science in the future.

 ## Motto